Logging. Aerial Drone View of Deforestation in Malaysia

 Yet, humanity has an extensive history of using Earth’s life-sustaining natural resources unsustainably.
 The aggregate human demands on resources have exceeded the planet’s regenerative capacity since the 1970s.
 Over 80% of the global population lives in countries that use more resources than what their ecosystems can renew—a discrepancy known as an “ecological deficit”.

-Flood-related disasters have increased by 134% since 2000.
+According to the World Meteorological Organization (WMO), flood-related disasters have increased by 134% since 2000.

 25%

 Trees and other plants take in CO2 and release oxygen during photosynthesis, making them key actors for planetary health and climate regulation.
 Yet human changes to landscapes, especially deforestation, have released carbon back into the atmosphere for centuries.
-According to the Food and Agriculture Organization of the United Nations (FAO), the world lost around 10 million hectares (25 million acres) of forest each year between 2015 and 2020, an area equivalent to the size of South Korea.
+According to the Food and Agriculture Organization of the United Nations (FAO), the world lost around 10 million hectares (25 million acres) of forest each year between 2015 and 2020, an annual loss equivalent to the size of South Korea.

 Expanding industrial agriculture—large-scale farms and livestock operations—disproportionately contributes to soil degradation, unsustainable water use, biodiversity loss, and waste production.

-The demand for ruminant meat (beef, lamb, and goat) is projected to increase 88% between 2010 and 2050.
+The demand for ruminant meat (beef, lamb, and goat) is projected to increase by 88% between 2010 and 2050.
+This trend is not compatible with cutting agricultural greenhouse gas emissions and ending the conversion of remaining forests to farmland.

 By 2030, achieve the sustainable management and efficient use of natural resources